ColdPBC/cold-monorepo/libs/nest/README.md

   This decorator is used to define a route as public.
 It is used in conjunction with the AuthModule.
   - **RolesDecorator**:
   This decorator is used to define the roles required to access a route.
 It is used in conjunction with the AuthModule.
-- **Guards**
-  - **JwtAuthGuard**:
-  This guard is used to protect routes that require a valid JWT token.
-It is used in conjunction with the AuthModule.
-  - **PermissionsGuard**:
-  This guard is used to protect routes that require specific permissions.
-It is used in conjunction with the AuthModule.
-  - **RolesGuard**:
-  This guard is used to protect routes that require specific roles.
-It is used in conjunction with the AuthModule.
 - **Interceptors**
   - **LoggingInterceptor**:
   This interceptor is used to automatically log the request and response of a route.